Algebraic Weaves and Braid Varieties: Algebraic Weaves, Morphisms, and Correspondences

-\begin{remark} This torus action on $X_{0}(\beta;\pi)$ differs from the the action in Section \ref{sect:torus action} by conjugation by the permutation matrix $w$, thus the two actions are equivalent.
-The action used in Section \ref{sect:torus action} coincides with that considered in \cite{Mellit}, while the action used in this section behaves better under morphisms given by weaves, as we will see below. $\Box$ \end{remark}
+Comparing with Example \ref{ex:torus action} above, we see that the action we define here and that we define in Section \ref{sect:torus action} are different, in general.
+Note, however, that the two actions coincide up to the transposition $t_{2} \leftrightarrow t_{3}$. \end{ex} \begin{remark} More generally, this torus action on $X_{0}(\beta;\pi)$ differs from the the action in Section \ref{sect:torus action} by conjugation by the permutation matrix $w$.
+The action used in Section \ref{sect:torus action} coincides with that considered in \cite{Mellit}, while the action used in this section behaves better under morphisms given by weaves, as we will see below. \end{remark}

-When we want to be explicit, we will write $\bt\cdot_{\beta}(z_{1}, \dots, z_{\ell})$ for the action \eqref{eq:right torus action}.
-Note that this depends on the presentation of the braid $\beta$ but it is readily verified that different presentations of $\beta$ yield equivalent torus actions:
+\begin{remark} Similarly to Remark \ref{rmk:z weights}, one can read the weight of the $z$-variables from the braid diagram $\beta$.
+Indeed, to find the weight of $z_{k}$ look at the strands that are incident to the $k$-th crossing of $\beta$ \emph{on the right} and follow them all the way \emph{to the right}.
+For example, the next figure computes that the weight of $z_3$ in Example \ref{ex:right torus action} above is ${t_{1}}{/}{t_2}$.